‘I trusted the President’: Jan. 6 rioters in their own words

 “They kept spitting out the false narrative about a stolen election and how it was ‘our duty’ to stand up to tyranny.
 Little did I realize that they were the tyrannical ones desperate to hold on to power at any cost, even by creating the chaos they knew would happen with such rhetoric.”

-— Robert Palmer, of Largo, Florida, in a handwritten letter.
+—Robert Palmer, of Largo, Florida, in a handwritten letter.
 Palmer threw a fire extinguisher and attacked police officers.
 He was given more than five years in prison.

 “False claims were made on media sources, as well as by the President himself, that the election system had been corrupted and that the integrity of the election should be questioned. … Mr. Croy believed what he read on the internet and heard from the President himself — that the election had been stolen.”

-— attorney Kira Anne West, writing in a court filing for Glenn Wes Lee Croy, from Colorado Springs, Colorado, who was sentenced to three months’ home detention.
+—attorney Kira Anne West, writing in a court filing for Glenn Wes Lee Croy, from Colorado Springs, Colorado, who was sentenced to three months’ home detention.

 “I have attended several of Pres.
 Trump’s events without incident. … My intention that day was to support, not to cause any kind of trouble.
 I am deeply saddened at the events that transpired on that day and very remorseful that I will forever be associated.”

-— Dona Sue Bissey, of Bloomfield, Indiana, in a handwritten letter.
+—Dona Sue Bissey, of Bloomfield, Indiana, in a handwritten letter.
 She was given 14 days in jail.

 “The only plan I had was to go to the White House Ellipse to listen to President Trump’s speech.
 He said during his speech that he would be going to the capitol after he spoke and he asked us to walk there together after his speech.
 I left his speech early to walk back to my hotel room because I was cold.
 Once back in my room, I saw on the news that people where (sic) at the capitol building. … Having travelled a long way to attend this rally, I decided to put on an extra layer of clothing and walk to the capitol.”

-— Valerie Elaine Ehrke, of Arbuckle, California, in a letter to the court.
+—Valerie Elaine Ehrke, of Arbuckle, California, in a letter to the court.
 Ehrke was given three years’ probation.
 Trump never went to the Capitol that day.

 “This country has a long history of the public seeking to punish those who are perceived to have done wrong in ‘their’ eyes. ….
 A significant percentage of our population will ‘cancel’ Mr. Hodgkins because of 15-minutes of bad judgment, casting stones in his directions, all the while never fully realizing their own indiscretions and hypocrisy.”

-— attorney Patrick Leduc, writing in a court filing for Paul Allard Hodgkins, of Tampa, Florida, who breached the Senate carrying a Trump campaign flag.
+—attorney Patrick Leduc, writing in a court filing for Paul Allard Hodgkins, of Tampa, Florida, who breached the Senate carrying a Trump campaign flag.
 Hodgkins was given eight months in prison.

 “While I feel badly about unlawfully entering into the Capitol on January 6th, not everything I did that day was bad.
 Some actions I took that day were good.
 I came to DC to protest the election results.
 I wanted my voice to be heard.
 My only weapon was my voice and my cell phone.